What is the DTC P0113 OBDII Engine Code

 - Check Engine Light

-Upon the detection of any issue in the car’s mechanical system the engine control module is responsible to read,analyze and notified the driver of any problems by illuminating the check engine warning lights
+Upon the detection of any issue in the car’s mechanical system the engine control module is responsible to read,analyze and notified the driver of any problems by illuminating the check engine lights as warning.

 - Trouble Starting in the cold

 If you car is just cranking but not turning over it can be a sign that the Intake Air Temperature Sensor is having a problem.

 - Engine running extra lean or too rich.